 On a night like tonight I ask a question close to, “Does calling it karma make it easier to bear?”
-‘It’ being myself, I think.

 But, one thing is hard.
 Legal thinking has unearthed a rather striking casualty of growing up the way I did, with few sturdy connections.
 I find it very hard to ‘believe’ in justice.

 And I think it is this – that I don’t really believe in justice, or closure, or resolution… don’t really expect that the people who should apologize will do so, or can do so.
 And I don’t want to be the one so blind to her own faults that she thinks there aren’t a thousand things to apologize for herself.
-Or at least that I haven’t apologized for, won’t apologize for.
+Or at least that I haven’t apologized for, in some cases won’t apologize for.

 By the time you get to my age (which I will not tell you for now), the statute of limitations has run out on what you can blame your parents for.
 You’ve had at least as much to do with yourself as they did.
 Somehow it is still hard, even knowing that and accepting that, to come across such shaky foundations.